Kate Winslet: Career progression (2004–2007)

-After Little Children, Winslet played a part she found more sympathetic in Nancy Meyers's romantic comedy The Holiday.
-She played Iris, a Briton who temporarily exchanges homes with an American (played by Cameron Diaz) during the Christmas holiday season.
+After Little Children, Winslet took on a part she found more sympathetic in Nancy Meyers's romantic comedy The Holiday.
+She played a Briton who temporarily exchanges homes with an American (played by Cameron Diaz) during the Christmas holiday season.
 It became her biggest commercial success in nine years, grossing over $205 million worldwide.
-Critic Justin Chang found the film formulaic yet pleasing, and took note of Winslet's radiance and charm.
+The critic Justin Chang found the film formulaic yet pleasing, and took note of Winslet's radiance and charm.
 In her final release of the year, she voiced Rita, a scavenging sewer rat, in the animated film Flushed Away.
 Her sole project of 2007 was as the narrator for the English version of the French children's film The Fox and the Child.

-Established actress (2008–2011)
+Awards success (2008–2011)

 Winslet had two critically acclaimed roles in 2008.
 After reading Justin Haythe's script for Revolutionary Road, an adaptation of Richard Yates's debut novel, Winslet recommended the project to her then-husband, director Sam Mendes, and her Titanic co-star Leonardo DiCaprio.
 The film traces the tribulations of a young married couple in 1950s suburban America.
 Winslet was drawn to the idea of playing a woman whose aspirations had not been met, and she read The Feminine Mystique to understand the psychology of unhappy housewives from the era.
-Mendes encouraged DiCaprio and Winslet to spend time together, and she believed the small set they used helped them to develop their characters' strained relationship.
-Hailing Winslet as "the best English-speaking film actress of her generation", David Edelstein of New York magazine wrote that "there isn't a banal moment in Winslet's performancenot a gesture, not a word".
+Mendes encouraged Winslet and DiCaprio to spend time together, and she believed the small set they used helped them to develop their characters' strained relationship.
+Hailing her as "the best English-speaking film actress of her generation", David Edelstein of New York magazine wrote that "[t]here isn't a banal moment in Winslet's performance—not a gesture, not a word."

 To avoid a scheduling conflict with Revolutionary Road, Winslet turned down an offer to star in The Reader.
 After her replacement Nicole Kidman left the project due to her pregnancy, Winslet was signed to it.
 Directed by Stephen Daldry, The Reader is based on Bernhard Schlink's novel Der Vorleser and is about Hanna Schmitz, an illiterate Nazi concentration camp guard (Winslet), who has an affair with a teenage boy.
 Winslet researched the Holocaust and the SS guards.
 To educate herself on the stigma of illiteracy, she spent time with students at the Literacy Partners, an organisation that teaches adults to read and write.
 She was unable to sympathise with Schmitz and struggled to play the part honestly without humanising the character's actions.
 Despite this, some historians criticised the film for making Schmitz an object of the audience's sympathy and accused the filmmakers of Holocaust revisionism.
-Todd McCarthy commended Winslet for supplying "a haunting shell to this internally decimated woman", and writing for The Daily Telegraph, Sukhdev Sandhu considered her to be "absolutely fearless here, not just in her willingness to expose herself physically, but her refusal to expose her character psychologically".
+Writing for Variety, Todd McCarthy commended Winslet for "suppl[ying] a haunting shell to this internally decimated woman," and Sukhdev Sandhu of The Daily Telegraph considered her to be "absolutely fearless here, not just in her willingness to expose herself physically, but her refusal to expose her character psychologically."